LSWR F9 class: Origin and usage

 Dugald Drummond, the Chief Mechanical Engineer of the LSWR built this locomotive to enable him and senior staff to visit all parts of the LSWR system including his frequent commutes from his home at Surbiton to the new locomotive works at Eastleigh.
-The locomotive was built at Nine Elms works in 1899 at a cost of £1765.
+The locomotive was built at Nine Elms works in 1899 at a cost of £1765 (equal to £190,321.84 in 2024).
 It was numbered 733 and nicknamed ‘The Bug’.
 Drummond died in 1912 and his successor, Robert Urie, rarely used the locomotive, so it was transferred to the service stock, and used to transport members of the Engineer’s Department on inspection tours of Southampton Docks.
 In 1916 it was laid aside and stored at Eastleigh works until a decision was made about its future.

 It was renumbered 58S in 1924, a year after it had passed into Southern Railway ownership, but was not resurrected until May 1932 when it was briefly used, together a single 6-wheeled carriage, to take parties to view the extension to Southampton Docks, then under construction.
 It was returned to store at Eastleigh from 1933 until 1940 when it was withdrawn from stock.